jelle619/JelleZwie.rs/mkdocs/characters/docs/index.md

 This is my personal character directory site which contains all information I may use in role-playing.
 Use the menu bar to navigate around the site.

 ## Contributing
-Some characters entries belong to multiple authors.
-As such, you may have been given permission to edit these pages.
-This can be done using the edit button, after which you will be able to commit changes using your GitHub account.
+Some characters belong to multiple authors.
+As such, you may have been given permission to edit certain character entries.
+This can be done by using the edit button on the designated page, after which you will be able to commit changes using your GitHub account.

 ## Copyright
 Content may not be copied and only be accessible by a user directly visiting this website or its repository.
 Any downloadable files that have been provided are meant for personal use only and may not be redistributed.